taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

-> **BIG CAVEAT!**
->
-> I used yandex.com for this example.
-Unfortunately, I found out that if you send over 35 emails in a day
-> through their pipeline, they start rejecting them as spam.
-Google is a better choice at 500 per day, but that still has
-> it's limitations if something goes wrong with your application.
-Yahoo seems to allow 100 per hour, but I can't currently
-> confirm that.
->
-> **Bottom line**
->
-> It is getting harder and harder to use these large 3rd party email providers for this kind of activity.
-Consider
-> purchasing a domain and use a specific email address for these kinds of activities and either set up your own email
-> server or use your domain name providers email services.

 # HowTo Configure "Send-Only" Email via an 3rd Party SMTP Relay on a Fedora Linux 25 System using Postfix

 I want to be able to send automated alerts and whatnot so that my phone buzzes when something bad happens on a remote